Information & FAQs

 Dietary requirements

-We have, to date, successfully accommodated all our customers' dietary requirements – from vegan to gluten-free and much else besides – and we do not suppose requests will ever be a problem.
+Britain has a sophisticated and knowledgeable restaurant trade, and we have, to date, successfully accommodated all our customers' dietary requirements.
+From vegan to gluten-free, and much else besides, we do not imagine that anyone’s dietary requirements will be a problem.

 Accommodation

-Bedrooms vary in size, sometimes considerably so – not only from establishment-to-establishment, but within the same establishment – and what may be considered 'large' in one place may be considered 'small' in another.
-It is all relative.
+Bedrooms vary in size, sometimes considerably so – not only from establishment to establishment, but within the same establishment – and what may be considered 'large' in one place may be considered 'small' in another.

 Double and twin rooms